jqhoogland/rationalia-starter/Concepts/Community.md

 This tag applies to any post about:

-While the [World Optimization](https://www.lesswrong.com/tag/world-optimization)* *core tag is for posts discussing how to do good in general, the Community tag is for the specific, concrete efforts of our community to execute plans.
+While the [[World optimization|World Optimization]]* *core tag is for posts discussing how to do good in general, the Community tag is for the specific, concrete efforts of our community to execute plans.